abchain/fabric/scripts/docker/README.md

 ## Docker building for YA-fabric

-The base image (abchain/fabric:base) can be pull from dockerhub or build from dockerfile.base
+This image (abchain/fabric:base) can be pull from dockerhub

+The building file require multistage image building feature provided by docker-ce (v17.05 or later)